OtterKring/LogAnalyticsLog/README.md

 ### New-LogAnalyticsLog -WorkspaceId guid -SharedKey string -Table string -Columns psobject -Events string[]

+**This must be run before any other cmdlet of this module to prepare the environment for posting to LogAnalytics the way you want it!**

 Creates an object holding all the metadata used for logging to LogAnalytics.
 |Parameter|Description|
 |---|---|